Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Introduction

-In this paper, we consider the variant of this problem motivated by {\em queueing} applications.
-Formally, suppose that arms are pulled upon arrivals of {\em jobs}; each arm is now a {\em server} that can serve the arriving job.
-In this model, the stochastic reward described above is equivalent to {\em service}.
-In other words, if the arm (server) that is chosen results in positive reward, the job is successfully completed and departs the system.
-However, this basic model fails to capture an essential feature of service in many settings: in a queueing system, {\em jobs wait until they complete service}.
-Such systems are {\em stateful}: when the chosen arm results in zero reward, the job being served remains in the queue, and over time the model must track the remaining jobs waiting to be served.
-The difference between the cumulative number of arrivals and departures, or the {\em queue length}, is the most common measure of the quality of the service strategy being employed.
+Such systems are {\em stateful}: when the chosen arm results in zero reward, the job being served remains in the queue.
+On the other hand, when there are no jobs waiting in the queue, there can be no accrual of reward.
+This makes it essential in this model to track the number of jobs waiting in the queue to be served.
+The {\em queue length}, which is the difference between the cumulative number of arrivals and departures, is the most common measure of the quality of the service strategy being employed.

-Queueing is employed in modeling a vast range of service systems, including supply and demand in online platforms (e.g., Uber, Lyft, Airbnb, Upwork, etc.); order flow in financial markets (e.g., limit order books); packet flow in communication networks; and supply chains.
-In all of these systems, queueing is an essential part of the model: e.g., in online platforms, the available supply (e.g. available drivers in Uber or Lyft, or available rentals in Airbnb) queues until it is ``served'' by arriving demand (ride requests in Uber or Lyft, booking requests in Airbnb).
-Since MAB models are a natural way to capture learning in this entire range of systems, incorporating queueing behavior into the MAB model is an essential challenge.

-This problem clearly has the explore-exploit tradeoff inherent in the standard MAB problem: since the success probabilities across different servers are unknown, there is a tradeoff between learning (\textit{exploring}) the different servers and (\textit{exploiting}) the most promising server from past observations.
-We refer to this problem as the {\em queueing bandit}.
-Since the queue length is simply the difference between the cumulative number arrivals and departures (cumulative actual reward; here reward equals job service), the natural notion of regret here is to compare the expected queue length under a bandit algorithm with the corresponding one under a genie policy (with identical arrivals) that however always chooses the arm with the highest expected reward.
+Our paper is motivated by combining two well-established lines of research: first, the ubiquity of queueing as a means to model service systems; and second, the prevalence of MAB models as a way to study the balance between learning and performance optimization in a wide range of settings.
+Our paper develops an MAB model to study the role of unknown service rates on performance in scheduling systems.
+This problem clearly has the explore-exploit tradeoff inherent in the basic MAB problem: since the service probabilities across different servers are unknown, there is a tradeoff between learning (\textit{exploring}) the different servers and scheduling (\textit{exploiting}) the most promising server from past observations.
+For brevity, we refer to this problem as the {\em queueing bandit}.
+Since the queue length is simply the difference between the cumulative number of arrivals and departures, the natural notion of regret here is to compare the expected queue length under a bandit algorithm with the corresponding one under a genie policy that always chooses the arm with the highest expected reward.